HEP-PBSP/colibri/colibri/doc/sphinx/source/tutorials/build-model/lh-model.rst

-If ``dump_model`` is set to ``True``, the method serialises the model using ``dill`` and writes it to ``pdf_model.pkl`` in the ``output_path``, where ``output_path`` will be the output directory created when running a colibri fit (see :ref:`colibri_fit_folders`). ``pdf_model.pkl`` will be loaded by ``scripts/bayesian_resampler.py`` for resampling.
+If ``dump_model`` is set to ``True``, the method serialises the model using ``dill`` and writes it to ``pdf_model.pkl`` in the ``output_path``, where ``output_path`` will be the output directory created when running a Colibri fit (see :ref:`colibri_fit_folders`). ``pdf_model.pkl`` will be loaded by ``scripts/bayesian_resampler.py`` for resampling.